-My very first contact with yoga was thanks to my mother, Sofia, who took up Hatha Yoga in 1980’s and eventually taught Yoga basics to students at the school where she was teaching art.
-At age 12, I was helping in her class, showing students how to do some of the poses.
-While studying the asanas and meeting like minded people, I discovered other aspects of yoga through books such as Bhagavad Gita, the crown jewel among other spiritual treasures originated from India.
+My very first contact with yoga was thanks to my mother, Sofia, who took up Hatha Yoga in 80′-es, and eventually taught Yoga to students at the boarding school she was teaching at.
+From age 12, I was helping in her class, showing students how to do some of the poses.
+While studying the asanas and meeting like minded people, I discovered there are other aspects of yoga through books such as Bhagavad Gita, – the crown jewel among other spiritual treasures originated from India.

-After graduating high school I was eager to learn more and to meet the yogis and I traveled to India, where I lived and served with the monks at Vani ashram in Vrindavan, an ancient town with over 5000 temples -Vrindavan.
-There I lead a very simple life as a celibate student or a brahmacari, while studying the Gita, Upanishads and the monastic way of life.
+After graduating school I wanted to meet practicing yogis and off I went to India, and lived and served with the monks at Vani ashram in Vrindavan, an ancient town with over 5000 temples, while studying the Gita, Upanishads and the serving the local people and pilgrims.

-Hungry for more experience, I visited the ancient sacred sites in the Himalayas and the southern states and I traveled throughout many of India’s diverse regions, discovering the ancient heritage of this rich land with all of it’s raw beauty, it’s immense geographic & ethnic and linguistic diversity.
-Grand riches of a fortunate few contrasted with poverty of the millions within it’s society and culture.
-It was an unforgettable experience for me and enriched my world knowledge greatly.
+Intrigued from this experience, I visited places up in the Himalayas and the southern states and traveled throughout many of India’s diverse regions, discovering the ancient heritage of this culturally rich land with all of it’s raw beauty & diversity.
+Grand riches of a fortunate few contrasted with poverty of the millions struggling to feed themselves.
+It was an unforgettable experience for me and enriched my inner world considerably.

-Shortly after I moved to Los Angeles, I met Chris Stein, my first Iyengar yoga teacher at Govinda’s yoga studio.
-I will forever be grateful to Chris for her generous way of teaching and seeing the potential in me.
-The Iyengar Yoga method was an illuminating and transformative experience for me.
-In November 2001, I traveled to Pune and studied with the Iyengar family at world famous RIMY Institute.
-After a couple of more trips and comprehensive 3 years training and apprenticeship with Chris Stein and teacher training with Karin O’Cannon, I was certified in the Iyengar method of teaching, which has influenced millions of people around the world.
+Shortly after I moved to Los Angeles, I met Chris Stein, who introduced me to the Iyengar Yoga method which was a transformative experience for me.
+In 2001, I traveled to Pune and studied with the Iyengar family at world famous RIMY Institute.
+After a couple of more trips and comprehensive 3 years training and apprenticeship with Chris Stein and teacher training with senior teacher Karin O’Bannon, I was certified in the Iyengar method of teaching, which has influenced millions of people around the world.